Louise Kam: Two men guilty of murdering businesswoman in £4.6m property fraud

 Louise Kam, 71, disappeared in July 2021 and was later found dumped in a rubbish bin.

-Kusai Al-Jundi, 25, from Harrow and Mohamed El-Abboud, 28, were both convicted of murder.
+Kusai Al-Jundi, 25, of Harrow, London, and Romanian national Mohamed El-Abboud, 28, were convicted of murder.

 Det Ch Insp Brian Howie, of the Met Police, said it was "despicable, callous crime" driven by greed.